terenceylchow124/Meme-MultiModal/README.md

 # Procedures
 1. Training the ALBERT model using Reddit Dataset.
+  > - go to utils/util_args/.
+  > - set "train_reddit" to 1
+  > - set "dataset" to "reddit"
+  > - set "model" to "RedditBert"
-  > - set "train_reddit" to 1, "dataset" to "reddit", "model" to "RedditBert", "bert_model" to "bert-base-uncased" in utils/util_args.
+  > - set "bert_model" to "bert-base-uncased"
-  >
   > - feel free to tune any hyper-parameter, i.e max_iter, batch,...
   >
   > - run "python main.py"
-2. After training, the trained model and corresponding log file should be stored under ./pre_trained_models.
+2. After training, the trained model and corresponding log file should be stored under ./pre_trained_models/.
 3. Training the MultiModal model using Memotion Dataset.
   > - set "train_reddit" to 0, "dataset" to "memotion" and "model" to "GatedAverageBERT" in utils/util_args.
   >